 The General Assembly is the decision-making body of EPR.
 Its main task is to set the EPR strategic, financial and organisational framework.
-It is formed by full members’ Chief Executives/Directors with voting rights.
-Associate members are invited to take part in meetings as observers and participants.
-The General Assembly meets at least twice per year to discuss and approve EPR policies and activities, as well as discuss issues of common interest.
+It is formed by members’ Chief Executives/Directors with voting rights.
+The General Assembly meets at least twice per year to discuss and approve EPR budgets, financial reports, policies and activities, as well as discuss issues of common interest.
 It also gives Directors the opportunity to reflect on strategic issues affecting the sector.

 Centre coordinators of all members are the direct link between EPR and its member organisations.
 Their main role is to disseminate throughout their organisation information related to EPR and implement decisions taken by the General Assembly.
 Usually EPR Centre Coordinators meet twice a year.
 These meetings also provide the occasion for sharing and learning about good practice from in and outside the network, discussing policy developments, developing joint projects and general networking.

 The EPR secretariat is responsible for the development and implementation of the network’s activities.
 Based in Brussels, the Secretariat acts as the interface with EPR member organisations and with external stakeholders.
 All together, the members of the EPR secretariat speak most major European languages: English, French, German, Spanish, Portuguese, Italian and Dutch.